Josephine Giard

 Josephine Giard (born 22 March 1996) is a German footballer who plays as a forward for Scottish Women's Premier League club Hamilton Academical.
 She previously played for FSV Gütersloh in Germany and in Scotland with Celtic.
+She plays football while wearing an insulin pump as she was diagnosed with diabetes as a child.
+She said in an interview on Scottish football show A View From The Terrace that she likes to be open with this to encourage other people dealing with the condition to feel confident in playing.

 Club career

 FSV Gütersloh

 From 2013 to 2017, Giard played for FSV Gütersloh in the 2.
 Frauen-Bundesliga.
 On 1 September 2013, she made her senior debut for the club and scored the team's fourth goal in a 4–0 win over Halle in the first round of the DFB-Pokal.
 On 8 September 2013, she made her league debut in a 1–0 loss to VfL Wolfsburg II.
 Giard made a total of 98 appearances during her 5 years at Gütersloh, scoring 39 goals.

 Celtic

 On 23 February 2018, Giard left Gütersloh to join Scottish Women's Premier League (SWPL) club Celtic.
 On 25 February 2018, she made her debut in a 4–0 home victory against St Johnstone in the first round of the SWPL Cup.
 On 11 March 2018, she made her league debut in a 2–0 win over Forfar Farmington.
 On 25 March 2018, she scored twice in a 3–0 away victory against Hamilton Academical in the second round of the SWPL Cup.
 Her first goal for Celtic was also the team's 1,000th goal in all competitions since it was established in 2007.